About the Everest Base Camp Trek

 Lukla Airport (actually called the Tenzing Hillary Airport after the first two men to ascend Everest) sits at an altitude of 2,846m (9,337 ft).
 To safely fly into the airport, good weather is required at the starting and ending points.
 We always recommend that our guests leave for two days at the end of their trek as a contingency plan in case the weather closes.
 You don’t want to miss your international flight.

-As a result of this uncertainty about whether – the weather needs to be good at Kathmandu and Lukla as well as everywhere in between – and the fact that there can be a build-up of tourists waiting for flights should the weather turn bad, another airport has been recently utilized for flights to Lukla.
+As a result of this uncertainty about whether the weather needs to be good at Kathmandu and Lukla as well as everywhere in between, and the fact that there can be a build-up of tourists waiting for flights should the weather turn bad, another airport has been recently utilized for flights to Lukla.

 Ramechhap Airport Flight for the EBC trek

-is situated on the Terai and is closer to Lukla than Kathmandu.
-The weather at Ramechhap is generally better than that at Kathmandu.
-Thus, there is less build-up of delayed flights.
 On the downside, the airport is an hour’s drive from Kathmandu.
-This requires tourists to drive (organized bus) through the night to reach Ramechhap in time for their early morning flight to Lukla.
-Departures by bus from Kathmandu are around 3 am.
+This requires tourists to drive (an organized bus) through the night to reach Ramechhap in time for their early morning flight to Lukla.
+Departures by bus from Kathmandu are around 3 AM.
 We can look at this positively – another adventure and new scenery to see on route.
 If you have doubts, please ask us.

 If you are interested in staying longer in Nepal, we can organize that for you too.
 If you are keen to extend your trip to the Everest Region, we recommend Island Peak.
 This is considered a trekking peak.
 Some climbing gear is required, but you do not have to be an experienced climber to do this climb.
 It is ideal for those who want to try climbing but have little or no experience and want to see Mount Everest simultaneously.
 You can combine both treks.
 Please ask us about dates and prices.